 How Much Does Youth Hockey Cost in Alaska?

-Alaska's hockey community is surprisingly strong given the state's isolation, with active programs in Anchorage, Fairbanks, and Juneau.
-The cold climate makes outdoor hockey a natural fit, but limited rink options and the extreme cost of flying to Lower 48 tournaments make competitive hockey one of the most expensive commitments in youth sports.
+Alaska's hockey community is established despite the state's geographic isolation, with active programs in Anchorage, Fairbanks, and Juneau.
+The cold climate makes outdoor hockey common, but limited rink options and the cost of flying to Lower 48 tournaments make competitive hockey one of the more expensive commitments in youth sports.

 Season Cost by Level